Adobe Managed CDN

 DNS record tocdn.adobeaemcloud.com

-(see details) - Use a high time to live (TTL) of 3600 seconds (one hour) or more.
-This will increase the reliability of site delivery in case of a DNS outage.
-If you lowered the TTL value for faster roll-out in preparation of going live, restore it to its original longer value.
+(see details). - Use a high time-to-live (TTL) value of 3600 seconds (one hour) or more to improve site reliability during a DNS outage.
+If you previously lowered the TTL for a faster go-live rollout, make sure to restore it to its original longer value.

-If you want to establish an automatic redirect from from https://example.com
+If you want to establish an automatic redirect from https://example.com

 the following additional steps are required